 The area is untouched since Vasi's time, apart from a number of service cars for the members of the Italian Senate who meet at nearby Palazzo Madama and have ancillary facilities at Palazzo Cenci Maccarani.
 As usual Vasi enlarged the street in order to show the façade and the bell tower of S. Eustachio.

 (left) Overall view; (centre) bell tower; (right-above) stag by Paolo Morelli which was criticized because it resembled a donkey; (right-below) capital of the portico

-The church gives its name to the rione (neighbourhood).
 The stag is a reference to an event associated with the conversion of St. Eustace (see below); the account of his martyrdom which echoes a story about a bronze sculpture mentioned by Diodorus Siculus is now regarded by the Roman Catholic Church as a legend.
 The Romanesque bell tower is dated XIIth century while the church was almost totally rebuilt between 1701 and 1730 mainly on the basis of a project by Giovan Battista Contini.

 (left) Interior; (right) Monument to Silvio Cavalieri, Archbishop of Athens (d.
 1717) designed by Alessandro Speroni with a statue by Lorenzo Ottoni (you may wish to see other funerary monuments which portray the dead in the act of praying, some of which had statues by Ottoni)